intermine/im-docs/docs/database/data-sources/custom/index.rst

 Additional Properties in Project XML
 """"""""""""""""""""""""""""""""""""""""""

-Any properties you define in a source entry in your mine's project.xml will be available on that source's converter or post-processing class, providing that there is a setter with an appropriate name.
+Any properties you define in a source entry in your mine's project.xml will be available in that source's converter or post-processing class, providing that there is a setter with an appropriate name.

 This applies to any class that inherits from: